 Other information: Students need to own their boat for the Fleet racing regatta

-The Master in Charge of Yachting is Mr Poulsen.
-Students are able to speak to him in the Physics department during the School day or contact him via email.
+The Master in Charge of Yachting is Miss Sweeney.
+Students are able to speak to her in the Mathematics department during the School day or contact her via email.